Foetal Alcohol Syndrome (FAS)

 Dr Mukherjee runs a clinic for children and adults over six with FAS and FASD.
 He diagnoses FASD by excluding similar conditions such as Attention Deficit Hyperactivity Disorder (ADHD).
 “Then it’s about working with the child, parents and other professionals, such as teachers, to find a management strategy for the condition,” he says.
 “For example, parents can learn to repeat instructions for children and use simple language and teachers should allow them more time and provide extra supervision.”

 Early diagnosis is key.
 Research shows that people who have FAS or FASD go on to experience “secondary disabilities” – those not present at birth – which could be prevented with appropriate support.
 These include mental health and alcohol and drug problems.
 “Early diagnosis allows the stability and management that children with FAS or FASD need to be invoked earlier,” says Professor McIntosh.

 Advice for mums-to-be

 We don’t know how much alcohol is safe to drink in pregnancy.
 It depends on various factors such as how fast a mum-to-be absorbs alcohol, her physical health, diet and what medication she is on.
 It’s why the government advises pregnant women and those trying to conceive to avoid alcohol altogether.

-If you didn’t know you were pregnant and you have been drinking above the government’s daily unit guidelines, don’t panic.
+If you didn’t know you were pregnant and you have been drinking above the government’s lower risk guidelines, don’t panic.
 Talk to your GP or midwife about any concerns you may have.
 Just because you may have drunk does not mean you have necessarily done damage.

 “If you drink a low amount when you are pregnant your baby has a low risk of developing FAS or FASD,” says Dr Mykherjee.
 “If you drink heavily you have a high risk.
 If you don’t drink, there’s no risk at all.”

 Alcohol and conception